 Flour Type and Age

 The type of flour you use matters.
 Bread flour has a higher protein content, which forms stronger gluten networks essential for trapping gas and creating a good rise.
 All-purpose flour might yield a softer loaf but sometimes struggles to achieve the same height.
-Additionally, old flour can lose some of its gluten-forming properties, contributing to a lackluster rise.
+Old flour can lose some of its gluten-forming properties, contributing to a lackluster rise.

 5 Quick Fixes for Non-Rising Bread Maker Dough